 - In a separate bowl, whisk together dry ingredients: flour, baking soda, baking powder, cinnamon, and salt.
 Add to wet ingredients and stir until just combined.
 Add dried cranberries and walnuts, stirring until incorporated.

 - Pour into prepared loaf pan.
-Bake for about 48 to 55 minutes, OR until a toothpick inserted into the center comes out clean or with crumbs, or bread pops back when pressed gently on top (baking times will vary based on your oven and type of pan used).
+Bake for about 48 to 55 minutes, OR until a toothpick inserted into the center comes out clean/with dry crumbs, or bread reaches 200 to 205 degrees Fahrenheit in the center (baking times will vary based on your oven and type of pan used).

 - Allow bread to cool completely on the counter before removing from pan and slicing.